 - a.
 Candidates for the degree of PhD shall normally be registered for a continuous period of not less than 3 years and no more than 4 years full-time study. - b.
-The duration of a part-time PhD degree will be dependent upon the time to be committed by the candidate for study but shall normally be no more than 6 years.
+The duration of a part-time PhD degree will be no less than 50% of full-time study but shall normally be no more than 8 years. - c.
+Candidates shall be expected to submit one electronic copy of their thesis upon completion of the PhD degree unless they have received prior approval from the University to register for the submission pending period (see section 3).

-- c.
-Candidates shall be expected to submit one electronic copy and two paper copies of their thesis upon completion of the PhD degree unless they have received prior approval from the University to register for the submission pending period (see section 3). - d.
+d.
 Extensions to the duration of a PhD degree to permit further supervised research may be considered only in exceptional circumstances.